 City of Birmingham: Complete Streets Ordinance

 I worked with Principal Planner Tim Gambrel to develop the City of Birmingham's complete streets ordinance which was adopted by the City Council on March 6, 2018.
+This ordinance will ensure that all new street work accommodates all modes of transportation.
 My policy analysis and demographic research mitigated political and engineering concerns about the impact of complete street design on traffic.
 Further, I quantified the positive effects of complete streets on public safety, public health, sustainability, and economic development.
 My report includes strategic placemaking projects for pedestrian, bicycle, and bus rapid transit corridors, and concludes with policy recommendations for increasing return on investment; namely, mixed-use zoning, form-based codes, and shared mobility.

 Congresswoman Sewell: Housing Resources Guide

 As a Public Policy Fellow, I developed the comprehensive Housing Resources Guide so Alabamians can find needed assistance.
 This guide includes all federal and state programs in addition to all housing authorities, local resources, and nonprofit services in Alabama's 7th Congressional District.
 Serving on Congresswoman Sewell's staff was a great honor.
 I provided constituent services and case management in her Birmingham office.